Lionel Messi hit with four-match ban

 "He's missed quite a few qualifying games through injury -- seven matches and they've only won one of them.

-"With Messi in the side they've played six and won five.
+"With Messi in the side, they've played six and won five.
 If he's suspended for two, three, four games they are in real trouble of failing to qualify."